 Toxic Shock Syndrome is serious and something menstruators should understand and be aware of.
 Proper hygiene, following usage guidelines and changing your cup often are all ways you can minimize risk.
 Using products by organizations who disclose ingredients and provide TSS warnings is also important.

 Disclaimer: The content of this blog is based on research and information available at the time of writing.
 As new research is made available, we will work to update and adjust our content as appropriate.
-If you have general questions, or concerns related to your own individual circumstances, please contact our Consumer Support team, or speak to a healthcare practitioner for more specific questions about your individual circumstances.
+If you have general questions, or concerns related to your own individual circumstances, please contact our Consumer Experience team, or speak to a healthcare practitioner for more specific questions about your individual circumstances.

 - Vostral SL.
 (2011).
 Rely and Toxic Shock Syndrome: a technological health crisis.
 The Yale Journal of Biology and Medicine.
 84(4), 447-459.